How to write good LRZ Service Requests

 Is it a good idea to submit a LRZ support request and then to go for 2 weeks on a business trip or vacation?
 Most likely not.

 In LRZ Service Desk and the CXS Application Support Group there are working engaged and highly-skilled scientists, who like to help you as quickly as possible.
 Also if you take into consideration the advices about writing a good and understandable LRZ service request given here on this page, there might be some open questions, there might be something to test on your side, additional deliverables need to be submitted to permit further investigation, etc. So please be prepared to be responsive to additional questions from our experts.
 If we do not receive responses from your side over a longer period of time, you need to expect, that your LRZ service request is getting closed.
-And thenon one hand side you have no answer to your question yet and on the other hand side you only have caused non necessary effort and frustration...
+And then on one hand side you have no answer to your question yet and on the other hand side you only have caused non necessary effort and frustration...

 Provide us with a descriptive explanation of your issue